 - Score all remaining options based on the defined criteria.
 As a group, define the score for each option across all criteria.
 You can also have people complete the scoring individually and then compile the results, but that is not effective in real-time.

 - Rank the options.
 With each cell completed, you can calculate the combined score by adding up the scores in each row.
 If the criteria is weighted, you will multiply your score by the weight for each criteria before adding them together.
 Once the combined scores are calculated you can sort the options from largest to smallest to get a prioritized list.

 - Review the results for one final gut-check.
 Ask yourself (or your group) if the options at the bottom of the list surprise you.
-I find this is a better test than confirming the right items are at the top (if we knew the top options, we would not be using this process!).
+This is a better test than confirming the right items are at the top (if we knew the top options, we would not be using this process!).

 - Refine the criteria weights as needed.
 Go ahead and change the weights, as a group, and recalculate and rank the options.

 Below is a second example of the vacation decision matrix, this time using weighted criteria.
 As a result, Hershey Park received the highest score.